 - Repeat this remedy several times a day.

-Aspirin is another straightforward and simple natural remedy of razor bump.
+Aspirin is another straightforward and simple natural remedy of razor bumps.
+It is a drug that belong to a class called Non-steroidal anti-inflammatory drugs.
 The anti-inflammatory effect of aspirin helps combat inflammation and reduces redness.

 - Add two aspirins to one teaspoon of warm water.